alteroo/rooflow/README.md

-# hugo-and-firebase
-docker image that ships with hugo and firebase-cli
+docker image that ships with rooflow utility
 # rooflow